Federal government of Ethiopia: Policy and legislative processes

 The 1995 Constitution is the supreme law of Ethiopia and establishes the framework for the country’s governance, and the division of power and functions across the legislative, executive and judiciary branches.

 At the federal level, the Executive branch, consisting of a Prime Minister and a Council of Ministers, are responsible for developing and implementing policies and federal budgets.
 Policies that require legislation are handed to the House of People’s Representatives to draft, consider and eventually pass the legislation.
 The House uses legislative committees to consider and improve draft legislation, and to facilitate public input into the legislative process.

 Policies that do not require legislation or are not part of the federal budget can be developed and approved by the Council of Ministers.
 The House of People’s Representatives holds the executive to account.

 Overall, this is a similar model to New Zealand.
 In New Zealand, Cabinet is responsible for developing and implementing policies, and recommending national budgets and legislation to the House of Representatives.
 The House is independent of Cabinet and uses select committees to independently scrutinize and facilitate public input into draft legislation, and hold Cabinet to account via scrutiny weeks (led by the Governance and Administration Committee).
 However, unlike New Zealand, the House of People’s Representatives in Ethiopia tends to play a formal role and largely endorse policies proposed by the executive, with less active debate and shaping of the policy than legislature in other countries.

 In Ethiopia, public servants generally support the Council of Ministers (executive branch) but do provide some technical support to the House.
 This includes providing support to legislative committees during their consideration of draft legislation, to explain the policies and also provide technical support to the House during their consideration of the federal budget.

 Under the Constitution regional states can make their own laws and policies, provided it is on a matter for the state and does not contradict federal policy.
 Regional states also have the ability to amend their constitutions.
 The structure for policy and law making at a regional level reflects that of the federal level, where the regional executives are responsible for developing most policies.
-As with the federal level, public servants who work for regional government tend to mostly support the Executive branch.
+As with the federal level, public servants who work for regional governments tend to mostly support the Executive branch.